Watch ‘Jurassic World Alive’ Trailer For ‘Pokemon Go’ Take On ‘Jurassic World’ (EXCLUSIVE)

 The game offers a slightly more skill-based take on the popular “Pokemon Go” augmented reality title and is sure to be a big hit with fans of dinosaurs.

 “Jurassic World Alive” is now available to download for free, with in-app purchases, on the App Store and Google Play Store.
-“Jurassic World: Fallen Kingdom” arrives in theaters across Canada and the U.S. on June 22, 2018.
+“Jurassic World: Fallen Kingdom” arrives in theaters on June 22.